alexperovich/arcade-minimalci-sample/README.md

 ```

 ## Run both CI and PR builds out of the same file
+While this sample repository has no need to do so, there are many scenarios in which you may want to differentiate between different build triggers.
 The current recommendation is that all repositories have a single `.vsts-ci.yml` file which defines all of their builds (CI, PR, and internal).
 To do this, use YAML `{{ if }}` directives and the VSTS built-in `Build.Reason` variable.

 ```yaml
 - ${{ if notIn(variables['Build.Reason'], 'PullRequest') }}: